D4vidHuang/SSE_EnergyMeasurement/report.md

 ## Operating Systems

-When comparing power consumption across operating systems, Windows stands out as the least efficient, reaching an average of ******32 CHANGE PLEASE ALONG WITH THE CALCULATION THAT F FOLLOWS****** Watts during browsing tasks.
+When comparing power consumption across operating systems, Windows stands out as the least efficient, reaching an average of 32.37 Watts during browsing tasks.
 Linux follows with a maximum of 21 Watts, while MacOS is the most efficient at just 5 Watts.
 These differences become significant when scaled globally.
 With 719 million Windows users compared to 3.72 million Linux users ([table 4](#table-3-operating-system-usage-worldwide-desktop)) (again assuming 1 Billion users), the 715 million additional Windows users consume approximately 11 Watts more per minute than Linux users.
 Over an average daily social media usage of 143 minutes, this results in 2,971 additional Watts per person.
 At scale, this leads to an excess of **2.12 million** kilowatts per day due to Windows' higher energy consumption during browsing.
 This is only for windows, the difference is larger with MacOS, with a similar calculation leading to **2.19 million** kilowatts extra being consumed by Windows users than MacOS users, this is similar to the amount of energy a Nuclear Power plant produces.
 This leads us to recommend, above anything else, not to utilize windows systems.

 # Limitations
 Despite the valuable insights derived from our user-centric energy consumption measurements, this study has certain limitations.
 We only tested two browsers, Chrome and Firefox, in specific versions, leaving other browsers like Safari, Edge, or older releases unexamined.
 Our usage scenarios—YouTube playback and Reddit browsing—represent only a fraction of real-world browsing behaviors, which can include gaming, multi-tab usage, and complex web applications.
 Additionally, the hardware environments for Linux, macOS, and Windows were restricted to specific devices, limiting the broader applicability of our findings.
 Network conditions, which we attempted to standardize, may also vary greatly in practice and influence energy usage.
 Lastly, although we minimized background processes, real-world situations often involve concurrent tasks (e.g., antivirus scans, syncing) not fully represented in our controlled tests.